 Lost Traffic Ticket in VermontPage OverviewSUMMARY: How to Find Lost Vermont Traffic Ticket Information

-NOTE: Even if you have lost your Vermont traffic ticket, you still must respond or pay within 20 days of receiving the original citation.
+NOTE: Even if you have lost your Vermont traffic ticket, you still must respond or pay it within 20 days of receiving the original citation.

-A plea of admitted or no contest requires you to pay the associated traffic ticket fines.
-You'll also face additional points on your driving record.
+A plea of "admitted" or "no contest" requires you to pay the associated Vermont traffic ticket fines.
+You'll also face additional points on your VT driving record.
 For more on this, check out our page on Paying Your Vermont Traffic Ticket.
-Your other option is to plead not guilty and dispute the charges before a judge.
+Your other option is to plead "not guilty" and dispute your traffic violation before a judge.
 There's also an option to take a court decision one step further by appealing it.
-To learn how, visit our page on Fighting your VT traffic ticket.Other Topics in This Section
+To learn how, visit our page on Fighting Your VT Traffic Ticket.Other Topics in This Section